 - The parts of your organization and resources that need personnel to be responsible for them

 - The individuals who are responsible for one or more parts of your architecture

 Each alert policy can contain as many conditions as you need.
 An alert condition includes three components:

 - New Relic product (APM, Browser, etc.) and type of condition (metric, external service, etc.)

-- Entities that the policy targets, such as apps monitored by New Relic APM or New Relic Browser, servers monitored by New Relic Servers, etc.
+- Entities that the policy targets, such as apps monitored by New Relic APM or New Relic Browser, hosts monitored by New Relic Infrastructure, etc.